lofven/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz test.
-Used for testing coding-skills
+Test used for evaluating coding-skills

 It was a late and boring night ...
 Lot of room for improvments, just wanted it to work.